Bushido (rapper): Lawsuits for assault

 More legal troubles ensued following an incident at a party in Linz, Austria on 30 July 2005.
 Upon discovery that his tires had been slashed, Bushido and two of his bodyguards were involved in a physical altercation with a 19-year-old Austrian man from Linz who was left with severe head injuries.
-Bushido blames the victim for damaging all tires of his BMW 7 Series.
-Bushido had spent 15 days (3–18 August) in jail before being released on €100,000 bail.
+Bushido blames the victim for damaging the tires of his BMW 7 Series.
+Bushido spent 15 days (3–18 August) in jail before being released on €100,000 bail.
 He ended up paying €20,000 to the Austrian courts and another €1,000 to the victim himself.
 It was during this time that it became publicly known that Bushido had been married to another woman for several years when the judge questioned him on the topic.
-Bushido later denied the claims of his marriage.
+Bushido later denied these claims.